dragonchain/dragonchain/docs/usage/permissioning.md

 ---

-This is a permissions document which allows all endpoints with no restrictions.
+This is a permissions document that allows all operations on all actions by default.
 The only difference between this and a root key is that a root key cannot be deleted.

 Note that `"permissions"` with an empty object is still required, even though no further permissions were defined.